microfocus-idol/idol-rich-media-tutorials/tutorials/setup/INSTALL_WIZARD.md

 Keep the default options except in the following cases:

-1. Accept the licese agreement.
+1. Accept the license agreement.
 2. Keep the default installation directory.
 3. Select `Custom` under *Installation Mode*.
 4. Do not choose an OEM installation